Hell in a Cell (2013): Aftermath

 The next night on Raw, John Cena would address the fans about being back for good when he was interrupted by Damien Sandow who unsuccessfully cashed in his Money in the Bank briefcase.
 Later that night, Alberto Del Rio announced that he still had a rematch clause in his contract, which he used at Survivor Series.
 Cena defeated Del Rio at the pay-per-view.

 After beating Ryback in the Hell in a Cell match and attacking Paul Heyman with a kendo stick and a GTS on top of the cell, CM Punk would face Ryback again in a street fight, which Punk won.
 As Punk was celebrating the win he was attacked by The Wyatt Family, with Bray Wyatt hitting his finisher and saying the devil made him do it.

 After Randy Orton won the WWE Championship for the eighth time after guest referee Shawn Michaels super kicked Daniel Bryan, Michaels would address the fans on why he cost Bryan the match.
 Bryan would then be invited by Michaels to come down to the ring and Michaels said he interfered in the match because Bryan attacked his best friend, Triple H. Michaels would then ask Bryan to shake his hand and forgive him, but Bryan refused.
 After Michaels insulted him, Bryan then applied the Yes!
 Lock to Michaels.
 During a backstage interview on how he felt about Michaels betraying him, Bryan was attacked by The Wyatt Family.

 With both CM Punk and Daniel Bryan being attacked by the Wyatt Family, Punk and Bryan faced and defeated Luke Harper and Erick Rowan at Survivor Series.

 Later that night, Orton, Triple H, and Stephanie McMahon held a celebration for Orton winning the WWE Championship.
 Big Show would then interrupt and told Triple H about the lawsuit he was filing.
 To prevent the lawsuit, Triple H gave Show his job back, a match against Orton at Survivor Series for the WWE Championship and made Show compete in a 4-on-1 handicap match against Orton and The Shield.
 At Survivor Series, Orton defeated Big Show and retained the title.

 Originally at this pay-per-view, Big E Langston was scheduled to face Curtis Axel for the Intercontinental Championship on the Kickoff, but was postponed due to Axel suffering an injury.
 However, on the November 18 episode of Raw, Langston defeated Axel, who was medically cleared to compete, to win the Intercontinental Championship.

+This was the final Hell in a Cell event to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.
+It was also the last to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December at TLC: Tables, Ladders & Chairs; the World Heavyweight Championship was immediately retired while the WWE Championship became known as the WWE World Heavyweight Championship.